Episode 3

 Speaker C:

-And I knew she felt the energy coming toward, you know, but, yeah, mom, that's my goat.
+And I knew she felt the energy coming toward, you know, but, yeah, mom, that's my.

 Speaker C: